 A total of 15 companies provided their results for the scenario.
 Figures 5.2.2.1.1-1 and 5.2.2.1.1-2 compare the distributions of average L3-RSRP differences between AI/ML and non-AI approaches under MRRT = 50% and UE speed=30Km/h, for sliding and non-sliding filtering, respectively.

-Editor note: The multiple values in each cell of the table indicate the optimal results given by different companies.
+NOTE: The multiple values in each cell of the table indicate the optimal results given by different companies.
 In case one company has several results for the same cell of the table, the best result is picked.
 The principle applies to all subsequent tables.

 Figure 5.2.2.1.1-1: CDF for FR1 intra-frequency temporal domain case B with sliding L1/L3 filtering